 About Altona Lacrosse

 Our clubrooms are located on PJ Lynch Reserve at Paisley Park, Altona North.
-We are the only lacrosse club in Victoria that has full use of its facilities 12 months of the year.
+We are the only male and female lacrosse club in Victoria that has full use of its facilities 12 months of the year.
 The Club has four lacrosse specific playing fields, one of which can be used for night games, and a box lacrosse court that also has floodlights.

 We are a friendly, inclusive club where all members regularly socialise and enjoy each others’ company.
 This is reflected in our very popular “Thursday night dinners” where the club prepares healthy meals for all players and friends after training.